ohmyr9/springcloud_demo/README.md

 docker-compose up
 ``````

-2. Or manually start all the services using `mvn spring:boot run` one by one.
-Config-server is not needed in the local environment.
+2. Alternatively, you can manually start all the services one by one using `mvn spring-boot:run`.
+The config server is not needed in the local environment.

 #### Functionality: